 Congress runs on rules.
-With the changeover from the 112th to 113th Congress, the House of Representatives will adopt new regulations that innervate every aspect of legislative life.
+With the changeover from the 113th to 114th Congress, the House of Representatives adopted new regulations that innervate every aspect of legislative life.
 The last time it did this, in 2010, the House set the stage for greater openness and transparency in the lower chamber.
 At that time, Sunlight issued a series of recommendations, some of which were adopted.
-The House of Representatives made significant progress toward ensuring the people's house belongs to the people, from the new transparency portal docs.house.gov to expanded video coverage of House proceedings to retaining the Office of Congressional Ethics.
+The House of Representatives made significant progress toward ensuring the people’s house belongs to the people, from the new transparency portal docs.house.gov to expanded video coverage of House proceedings to retaining the Office of Congressional Ethics.

-For the 113th Congress, we're issuing and updated set of transparency recommendations, each of which would mark a significant step towards increased transparency.
-You can view the full set of recommendations here.
+For the 114th Congress, we’ve issuing and updated our recommendations, each of which would mark a significant step towards increased.
+You can view the full set of proposals here.

 The United States Senate is a creature of its rules.
 Through its standing rules, laws and resolutions, precedents, and the consent of its measures, the upper chamber carefully controls how legislation can be promulgated and debate can take place.